Capx-Fi/Capx_Liquid_Helper_Scripts/README.md

 1. python
 2. pip

+### Library
+1. Panda
+2. Datetime
+3. csv

 ### Initial Steps
 - Install python and pip
 - Install dependencies using requirement.txt
 - Ensure your vesting excel sheet/CSV file is in the prescribed format refer sample input file : sample_input.xlsx
-- Change the file path at line  :
+- Change the file path at line 7 : excel_sheet = "your sheet path"
+- run by using command python3 convert_file.py